 Year Commentary Agricultural land uses on site / within district 1844 The first recorded colonial incursions into the Project Site occurred in late 1844, as Ludwig Leichhardt's party passed through the region seeking a route from Sydney to Port Essington (near present day Darwin) (ERM 2002, Leichhardt 1847).
 Travelling through the area near present day Rolleston on December 28 1844, the party came across 'a fine open undulating countryextending far to the south-west and west, in which direction the loom of distant ranges was seen.
 These plains, which had some patches of open forests land, werenamed "Albinia Downs" (Leichhardt 1847:86).'
 While camped beside a dry creek bed, Leichhardt's Aboriginal guide ' pointed out to me a fine comet in a small clear spot of the western sky The creek received the appropriate name of "Comet Creek" [now Comet River] (Leichhardt 1847:87).
 Colonial discovery 1854 European settlement commences.
 Leichhardt Pastoral District was opened for selection (ERM 2002) and a number of blocks in the area were taken up, primarily for sheep grazing.
 Initially, the area was made up of six separate runs including Meteor Creek No 1-7, Muchamulla, and Muchamulla West (QSA 26836) First pastoral run - Sheep grazing 1860's After initially "squatting" on the site, William Kelman became the owner of Meteor Downs.
-Sheep grazing 1870's Until the 1870's sheep provided the primary agricultural income source for the district.
-The introduction of spear grass around this time increased the appeal of the area for cattle grazing and progressively lessened the appeal for sheep (spear grass is unfit for grazing sheep and retards wool production) Sheep and cattle grazing
+Sheep grazing

-Agricultural land Year Commentary uses on site / 1007 Consolidated into Materia and Alking Device Due.
-The sur contained a Within district 1887 Consolidated into Meteor and Albina Downs Run.
-The run contained a Sneep and cattle variety of infrastructure including yards, fences huts and wells. grazing 1000 Motoor Albina Property purchased by James Tycon Shoon and cattle 1000 Meteor-Albina Property purchased by James Tyson grazing 1902 Property transferred to Frederick William Donkin Sheen and cattle 1302 1902 also saw a major drought in the district where Donkin lost 6 000 grazing head of cattle and a reduction in his sheen flock from 100 000 to 1 200 BIOZING (Johnson & Campbell 1979) 1930's Subdivision of a number of parcels of land from the original run to Sheep and cattle establish new grazing farms grazing 5 5 1950's Cropping was not common in the district (due to the highly variable Sheep and cattle weather) until the 1950's when southern farmers experienced in dryland grazing farming methods came to region.
-1954-5 749ha of sorghum grasses grown in the district.
-Sheep and cattle grazing, first dry land cropping 1960's Significant clearing of Brigalow began during the 1960's as part of the Sheep and cattle Fitzroy Basin Brigalow Land Development Scheme to encourage the grazing development of "unimproved fertile land" 4075.6 Channen de 111 1972-0 As a result of influx of southern farmers, sorghum grasses grown in the Sneep and Cattle area increased from 749na in 1954-5 to 20,900 na by 1975-6. grazing / preeding, Sumowers, wheat and samower were also grown extensively in the avpanding in district associated with such agriculture exists on-site expanding in district associated with such agriculture exists of site.
-1986 Lot 4 RP 617701 created (potential cropping area in southern area of Sheep and cattle MDS site) created grazing / breeding 0,0 2011 Sale of site to Glencore Coal Qld Pty Ltd from Naroo Pastoral Company Cattle breeding & fattening Current No evidence of intensive agriculture exists on site throughout its history.
-Day
+Year Commentary Agricultural land uses on site / within district 1870's Until the 1870's sheep provided the primary agricultural income source for the district.
+The introduction of spear grass around this time increased the appeal of the area for cattle grazing and progressively lessened the appeal for sheep (spear grass is unfit for grazing sheep and retards wool production) Sheep and cattle grazing 1887 Consolidated into Meteor and Albina Downs Run.
+The run contained a variety of infrastructure including yards, fences huts and wells.
+Sheep and cattle grazing 1888 Meteor-Albina Property purchased by James Tyson Sheep and cattle grazing 1902 Property transferred to Frederick William Donkin 1902 also saw a major drought in the district where Donkin lost 6,000 head of cattle and a reduction in his sheep flock from 100,000 to 1,200 (Johnson & Campbell 1979) Sheep and cattle grazing 1930's Subdivision of a number of parcels of land from the original run to establish new grazing farms Sheep and cattle grazing 1950's Cropping was not common in the district (due to the highly variable weather) until the 1950's when southern farmers experienced in dryland farming methods came to region.
+Sheep and cattle grazing 1954-5 749ha of sorghum grasses grown in the district.
+Sheep and cattle grazing, first dry land cropping 1960's Significant clearing of Brigalow began during the 1960's as part of the Fitzroy Basin Brigalow Land Development Scheme to encourage the development of "unimproved fertile land" Sheep and cattle grazing 1975-6 As a result of influx of southern farmers, sorghum grasses grown in the area increased from 749ha in 1954-5 to 20,900 ha by 1975-6.
+Sunflowers, wheat and safflower were also grown extensively in the region, however no evidence of silo's, sheds or associated infrastructure associated with such agriculture exists on-site.
+Sheep and cattle grazing / breeding, dry land cropping expanding in district 1986 Lot 4 RP 617701 created (potential cropping area in southern area of MDS site) created Sheep and cattle grazing / breeding 2011 Sale of site to Glencore Coal Qld Pty Ltd from Naroo Pastoral Company Cattle breeding & fattening Current Day No evidence of intensive agriculture exists on site throughout its history.